 From that date all new devices will have to comply with the MDR in order to be marketed, sold or distributed in the European market.
-Plan effectively and ensure you have good partners.
+Plan effectively, keep your health information safe and ensure you have good partners.

 Wondering if your software falls under MDR?
 Find out in our updated MDR eBook.
 Download here.

-This boom in telemedicine will bring real challenges relating to both data privacy and data security.
-Healthcare is currently the second biggest target for cybercrime.
+This boom in health technology will bring real challenges relating to both data privacy and data security.
+Healthcare is currently the second biggest target for cybercrime.Especialy for tech companies.
 According to recent reports, a widely-used anaesthetic machine is vulnerable to remote attacks.
 And, infamously, insulin pumps have proved easy to hack.

 But, as with telemedicine, leveraging this data comes with real challenges relating to data privacy and data security.
 Read our eBook on GDPR compliance to learn more how data protection laws apply to your product.